inconsiderate/inconsiderate.github.io/_posts/2018-11-18-complete-media-solution-part-2.md

 title: Building a Media Center For Your Mom Part 2 - Hardware and Accounting
 layout: post
 date: 2018-11-18
-description: Step-by-step instructions for building a reliable and scalable local media center that will scale as large as your house will allow (and beyond).
+description: Before we start building anything, we're gonna need hardware.
+Specifically, we need a NAS to serve files, hard drives to put in the NAS, and a tv-attached playback device.
+We'll also need to set up the external accounts that will link everything together.
 image: hardware.jpg
 imagetext: Hey Mom!
 I'm building a COMPUTER!
 ---